cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 This tutorial assumes that the reader is a Computer Science student at the University of Georgia with access to the department's instructional server called Odin.
 If you were assigned this reading in a CSCI class at UGA, then you should already have access.
-We recommend writing the answers to any questions asked in this tutorial in your notes along with some context.
-These notes will be helpful for studying.

 How to engage with this tutorial
 --------------------------------